Sithuk/ubuntu-server-zfsbootmenu/README.md

    - Pyznap

      Pyznap is not included as a package in the ubuntu repos at present.
 It may need to be re-compiled and re-installed.
 You can reference the install script for the relevant code to re-compile and re-install.

+4. How do I change the encrypted root password?

+   You can change the password of your encrypted root as follows.
+Change "rpool" to the name of your root pool.
+      - Update root pool password file.

+        `nano /etc/zfs/rpool.key`
+      - Update root pool key.

+        `zfs change-key -o keylocation=file:///etc/zfs/rpool.key -o keyformat=passphrase rpool`
+      - Optional: If you have an encrypted data pool that unlocks at boot using the root pool password, then update its key too.
+Change "datapool" to the name of your data pool.

+        `zfs change-key -o keylocation=file:///etc/zfs/rpool.key -o keyformat=passphrase datapool`
+      - Update initramfs.

+        `update-initramfs -u -k all`

 ## Discussion threads
 Please use the discussions section. \